 From digital identity to food traceability to logistics management, here are some uses where decentralized control can come in handy.
 Blockchain is one of the keywords of the future.
 Whether we are talking about web 3.0 or industry 4.0, it is impossible not to get at least a quote.
 And to say that when it was born, now more than ten years ago, it was only the necessary result to make the bitcoin economy work: the decentralized database where transactions between users are recorded, getting rid of any bank or central authority.
+If you are more interested to know about Blockchain development then join BSV Academy which offers Blockchain classes for developers, from Bitcoin Development.

 Then, by a strange twist of fate, just as bitcoins began to lose their share, the blockchain emerged as the never-again of technology.
 What is this technology used for, which has also been used by smartphones for a few months?
 Today, at least seven uses could change daily life a little.